Elango-Sagravia/presidential/outstatic/content/blogs/election-safety.md

 ### Caitlin Clark Leads Fever to Win Over Mercury

-Caitlin Clark, fresh off a month-long Olympic break, led the Indiana Fever to a 98-89 win over the Phoenix Mercury, scoring 29 points and dishing out 10 assists.
-Clark's strong performance, including 13 points in the first quarter and four 3-pointers, helped the Fever withstand a late surge from the Mercury, who were hampered by fatigue and foul trouble.
+Fresh off a month-long Olympic break, Caitlin Clark led the Indiana Fever to a 98-89 win over the Phoenix Mercury, scoring 29 points and dishing out 10 assists.
+Clark's strong performance, including 13 points in the first quarter and four 3-pointers, helped the Fever withstand a late surge from the Mercury, hampered by fatigue and foul trouble.

 The game featured brief scuffles and highlighted a brewing rivalry between Clark and Diana Taurasi.
 Despite the Mercury's effort to close the gap, the Fever's balanced attack, including notable contributions from Kelsey Mitchell and Aliyah Boston, secured their third consecutive win over Phoenix this season.